Virtual Consultations504-447-6000

 Exploring the Process of Medicaid Estate Recovery in Louisiana

-Estate recovery is a state's backdoor approach to offsetting expenses it paid for a Medicaid recipient's nursing home care by making claims against the estate of the patient.
-In Louisiana, the claim is typically asserted against the heirs of the Medicaid recipient after his or her death in the form of a letter from the Louisiana Department of Health—Bureau of Health Services Financing notifying the heirs or the estate representative that the Department intends to collect the amount (often hundreds of thousands of dollars) Medicaid paid for nursing home expenses.
-This can be a scary letter that needs to be treated seriously and acted upon quickly, as important deadlines may bar any defenses to the estate recovery if they are not asserted in a timely fashion.
-If you get such a letter, contact a Certified Medicaid Planner immediately to prevent the loss of valuable assets.
+In Louisiana, a claim will typically be asserted against the heirs of a Medicaid recipient after his or her death in the form of a letter from the Louisiana Department of Health—Bureau of Health Services Financing. this letter will notify the heirs or the estate representative that the Department intends to collect the amount (often hundreds of thousands of dollars) that Medicaid paid for the person's nursing home expenses.

 The rationale behind estate recovery is that in exchange for Medicaid eligibility, a Medicaid recipient agrees to be bound and subject to any estate recovery rules in effect.
 The amount paid by the state for nursing home care accumulates as a debt to the recipient and sometimes the recipient's spouse.
-Rather than a true government entitlement program, the Medicaid long-term care benefit program is more akin to a government loan program, with the state eager to collect once a patient dies.
+Rather than a true government entitlement program, the Medicaid long-term care benefit program is more akin to a government loan program, and the state may be eager to collect once a patient dies.

 Louisiana Rules on Estate Recovery

-• Governing Law - The statutory authority of Louisiana's estate recovery program is LSA-R.S.
+• Governing Law: The statutory authority of Louisiana's estate recovery program is LSA-R.S.
 46:153.4.

-• Estate Scope - Recovery is strictly limited to the succession estate of the patient.
+• Estate Scope: Recovery is strictly limited to the succession estate of the patient.
 Recovery is prohibited if it is not cost effective, and the first $15,000 or one-half of the median value of the homesteads in the parish of the deceased, whichever is greater, is fully excluded from recovery.
 Louisiana also provides an offset to recovery by reducing recovery by reasonable and necessary expenses incurred by the patient's heirs after the patient's admission to the long-term care facility in order to maintain the patient's homestead.

 Schedule Your Initial Consultation

-Call 504-447-6000 or fill out the form below to set up a consultation today:
+Call 504-447-6000 or click the button below to set up a consultation today:

 Back to Top